 In addition, the Special Operations Warrior Foundation offers immediate financial assistance to special operations personnel severely wounded in the global war on terror.
 Since 2005, the SOWF has provided over $2 million in financial assistance to severely wounded personnel to assist with immediate needs such as travel, lodging, transportation, etc.

 Today, there are over 1,000 deserving children who will receive the college education their fallen parent would have wanted for them.

 The Special Operations Warrior Foundation is committed to providing scholarship grants, not loans, to all children who lose a parent in the line of duty while serving in Army, Navy, Air Force and Marine Corps special operations.

 What are the Foundation's Goals?

 (1) To ensure every surviving child who is eligible for our scholarship grants takes advantage of the counseling and scholarship funds available to them and completes a post secondary education.

 (2) To ensure the families of severely wounded special operations service members receive immediate financial assistance while their loved one is recovering in a hospital.

 What makes the SOWF different?

-The SOWF has made a pledge to every Soldier, Sailor, Airman, or Marine who is serving in Special Operations, that if they should lose their life in a training accident or operational mission, the foundation will ensure their children receive a post-secondary education.
+The SOWF has made a pledge to every Soldier, Sailor, Airman, or Marine who is serving in Special Operations, that if they should lose their life in the line of duty, the foundation will ensure their children receive a post-secondary education.
 We take that pledge to heart because we truly believe the best way to honor the sacrifices of our fallen heroes is to make sure their children are not forgotten.